nion-software/nionswift/docs/installation.rst

 Nion Swift for Linux requires Qt 5.5 or later (qt5-default), Python 3.5 or later, and packages scipy, h5py, and pytz to be installed.

-Swift has been tested with Ubuntu 16.04, 17.04, Debian 9, Fedora 26.
-It is not compatible with Debian 8 (Qt 5.3) but please contact us if you need to run on Debian 8 as there may be workarounds.
+Swift has been tested with Ubuntu 16.04, 17.04, 17.10, Debian 9, Fedora 26.
+It is not compatible with Debian 8 (Qt 5.3)
+but please contact us if you need to run on Debian 8 as there may be workarounds.

+    * Install Anaconda or Miniconda (see above)
+    * Install qt5-default (`sudo apt-get qt5-default`)
     * `Download Nion Swift 0.11.1 for Linux <http://nion.com/swift/files/NionSwift_Linux_np112py36_0.11.1.zip>`_
     * md5 checksum 23f82e46a83b6cdc72d3aee0149ecb37